 Sleeping Lady Mountain Resort, Leavenworth

 Two words: Rustic luxury.
-While Harriet Bullitt wanted to create an eco-friendly conference center that connected with nature, many guests here proclaim it to be the perfect summer camp for adults.
-“It’s for people who want to enjoy the outdoors with the comfort of a bed,” says Lori Vandenbrink, director of sales and marketing.
-And we are talking about a very comfortable bed within a cabin that seems designed for groups of girlfriends — spacious, bright, with towel warmers and organic linens.
+While Harriet Bullitt wanted to create an eco-friendly conference center that connected visitors with nature, many guests here proclaim it to be the perfect summer camp for adults.
+“It’s for people who want to enjoy the outdoors with the comfort of a bed,” says Lori Vandenbrink, former director of sales and marketing.
+And we are talking about a very comfortable bed within a cabin that seems designed for groups of girlfriends — spacious and bright, with towel warmers and organic linens.

 Quoteworthy: “You can rent a group gathering space — which we did.
-It’s like a big cabin but bright and airy.
+It’s like a big cabin, but bright and airy.
 We had refreshments scheduled to be in the space daily.
 People could go in there to knit, chat, read, etc. It was a great option because you could be social — or not.
 Also, I had one of the best massages I’ve ever had when I was there.” — Michele Thornquist

-Doe Bay Resort and Retreat Center, Orcas Island
+Doe Bay Resort & Retreat, Orcas Island

 Located in a stunning setting on Orcas Island, Doe Bay wows its guests with the best kind of enchantment: gorgeous surroundings from the top of nearby Mt.
-Constitution to tip of Meditation Point.
+Constitution to the tip of Meditation Point.
 This waterfront resort resides on 38 acres that people often describe as magical, and this uniqueness extends beyond the range of lodging options, which includes camping, yurts, domes, cabins and the Retreat House.

-“The magic is in the Doe Bay culture, our employees, and the special demographic from which we draw.
-Families and people of all ages love Doe Bay but as anyone who has been here will note, Doe Bay is a place for artists and the young, or more appropriately the young at heart,” says General Manager River Augenstein.
+“The magic is in the Doe Bay culture, our employees and the special demographic from which we draw.
+Families and people of all ages love Doe Bay, but as anyone who has been here will note, Doe Bay is a place for artists and the young — or, more appropriately, the young at heart,” says General Manager River Augenstein.

 Suncadia, Cle Elum

 Quoteworthy: “I’m a mountain girl, so I use Suncadia as a base camp for outdoor activity nearby.
-I love booking a day horseback ride through Three Peak Outfitters in Cle Elm; the Roslyn Museum; Roslyn’s Summer Market; and The Caboose Bar and Grill in Cle Elm.
+I love booking a day horseback ride through Three Peak Outfitters in Cle Elm; the Roslyn Museum; Roslyn’s Summer Market; and The Caboose Bar and Grill.
 If you just want to relax, Suncadia offers so much that it would be hard to leave and go anywhere else.
 The outside pool is really nice, especially early in the morning when nobody else is around.” — Suezy Proctor

 Willows Lodge, Woodinville

-Willows seems designed to spark long conversations with friends, either by the fireplace inside or outside in the one of the many sustainably tended gardens that line the garden walk.
+Willows seems designed to spark long conversations with friends, either by the fireplace inside or outside in one of the many sustainably tended gardens that line the garden walk.
 Book services at the intimate, full-service spa, which includes an outdoor hot spa and a steam sauna.
-On the grounds, The Barking Frog is a top-notch restaurant specializing in regional cuisine.
+On the grounds, Barking Frog is a top-notch restaurant specializing in regional cuisine.
 Next door, find The Herbfarm (book months ahead).

 Book a deal: Monitor the website and Facebook for occasional promotions.
 Good deals can be had during midweek and off-season dates, so plan ahead.
-Also, Barking Frog participates in Restaurant Week and Dine Around.

 Quoteworthy: “This place is in a league of its own.
 I don't know if I’ve ever had such wonderful service at any hotel anywhere.
 From the moment you walk in, you feel well taken care of — an extra treat for us women, I think, as so many us spend all our time taking care of others — but it is also unpretentious and unfussy.” — Kerry Coburn

-Inn at Langley, Whidbey Island
+The Inn at Langley, Whidbey Island

-Off site, partake in whale watching and kayak tours; visit beaches; fish, crab; ride horses; visit wineries; cheesemakers and farmers markets; and take in local art created by exceptional artists in many mediums.
+Off site, partake in whale watching and kayak tours; visit beaches; fish, crab; ride horses; visit wineries, cheesemakers and farmers markets; and take in local art created by exceptional artists in many mediums.

-Quoteworthy: “The spa there was so lovely... you take a walk along this outdoor boardwalk to get there and it’s right next to the water.
+Quoteworthy: “The spa there was so lovely.
+You take a walk along this outdoor boardwalk to get there and it’s right next to the water.
 You can do a nice steam with a friend before the massage.
 My massage was possibly my best ever.” — Jess Thomson

-Semiahmoo Resort, Blaine
+Semiahmoo Resort, Golf, and Spa, Blaine

 Book a deal: Seasonal promotions can be found here.